 This can lead to a lot of irritation the first time on a trail if you don’t have a good understanding of the campsite your tent requires.

 This is key before you hit the trail to understand how long and wide your tent is; I did this the first time with heel-toe measuring as this was easy to replicate on the trail.

 Harder To Enter

-Typical freestanding tents will have large doors open to easy access to get inside, the issue with a trekking pole tent is the poles have to be placed towards the middle for the main support and ceiling height but this typically causes doors to be chaos.
+Typical freestanding tents will have large doors open for easy access to get inside.
+The issue with a trekking pole tent is the poles have to be placed towards the middle for the primary support and ceiling height, but this typically causes doors to be chaos.

 Trekking Pole Tents Vs Freestanding Tents

 Overall, there is a substantial amount of positives to choosing a trekking pole tent instead of a freestanding tent.